Disruptive Student Conduct

 3.5.3 Allegations of Sexual Misconduct

-In the event that: (a) a report of disruptive student conduct alleges sexual misconduct, as defined by university’s Sexual Misconduct Policy; or (b) an allegation of sexual misconduct arises during the course of a disciplinary investigation of disruptive student conduct under this policy, such a report or allegation shall immediately be referred to the university’s Title IX office for handling, and any concurrent investigation under this policy shall be suspended until the applicable processes and reviews under the Sexual Misconduct Policy have concluded.
+In the event that: (a) a report of Disruptive Student Conduct alleges sexual misconduct, as defined by university’s Sex Discrimination policy; or (b) an allegation of sexual misconduct arises during the course of a disciplinary investigation of Disruptive Student Conduct under this policy, such a report or allegation shall immediately be referred to the university’s Title IX office for handling, and any concurrent investigation under this policy shall be suspended until the applicable processes and reviews under the Sex Discrimination policy have concluded.

 3.5.4 Written Decision